-We found a more easily understandable molecular interpretation of cooperative binding of oxygen to hemoglobin using the MWC model (T and R states).
+We found a more easily understandable molecular interpretation of the cooperative binding of oxygen to hemoglobin using the MWC model (T and R states).

 While allosteric activators bind preferentially to the R state, leading to greater activity.
 Activators shift the vo vs. S curve to the left while inhibitors shift it to the right (much like protons and carbon dioxide in hemoglobin binding).
 These allosteric ligands induce their effects by shifting the To⇌Ro equilibrium.

-Control of Allosteric Enzymes:
+Control of Allosteric Enzymes

 How Do Allosteric Effectors Change Vm and Km?

-How are Vm and Km influenced in allosteric enzymes?
-The example given above (ATCase), analogous to effects observed in hemoglobin: oxgyen binding, influence the apparent Km, but not the Vm.
+How are Vm and Km influenced by allosteric enzymes?
+The example given above (ATCase), analogous to effects observed in hemoglobin: oxygen binding, influence the apparent Km, but not the Vm.

 Remember that in the case of hemoglobin binding curves, the allosteric activators and effectors we discussed shifted the sigmoidal binding curves to the left or right, but all reached a plateau at the same fractional saturation value of 1.

-This difference in V systems is that the R and T states have different catalytic rate constants, kcat, for turnover of the bound substrate (hence different apparent Vm values).
+This difference in V systems is that the R and T states have different catalytic rate constants, kcat, for turnover of the bound substrate (hence different apparent Vmax values).

 In addition, the activator A and inhibitor I bind to the R and T forms with different affinity, which again shifts the To⇌Ro equilibrium in the presence of the allosteric effectors.

-Cooperative binding of dioxygen to hemoglobin, regulated by allosteric effectors (protons and carbon dioxide), was ideal for an oxygen transport system which must load and unload oxygen over a narrow range of oxygen concentrations and allosteric effectors.
+Cooperative binding of dioxygen to hemoglobin, regulated by allosteric effectors (protons and carbon dioxide), was ideal for an oxygen transport system that must load and unload oxygen over a narrow range of oxygen concentrations and allosteric effectors.

-Biological Significance of ATCase Regulation:
+Biological Significance of ATCase Regulation

 - Both purines & Pyrimidines are essential for Nucleic acid synthesis.
-Activation by ATP signals that energy is available for DNA replication and leads to synthesis of needed pyrimidines
+Activation by ATP signals that energy is available for DNA replication and leads to the synthesis of needed pyrimidines

 - Feedback inhibition by CTP indicates that N-carbamoyl aspartate and subsequent intermediates in the pathway are useless when pyrimidines are abundant.